 In fact, when we make a Bio-Fertiliser out of fish, the ‘ready’ indicator is, there is hardly any smell.
 You can still tell it is fish in the fertiliser but it doesn’t make you hold your breath and screw up your face.

-Odor control on the farm or in the household with Beneficial Microorganisms is something that can provide a rapid solution.
+Beneficial Microorganisms can provide a rapid solution to bad odours on the farm or in the household.
 It’s also an approach that is cost-effective and friendly to the environment.
 As beneficial microorganisms do not contain any harmful chemical, using it won’t hurt humans, animals, plants or the environment.

 Beneficial Microbes formulas work in an entirely different way than your usual deodoriser.
 Instead of covering up the smell with fragrances, the friendly bacteria eliminates the microbes causing the problem.
 The friendly bacteria present are cultured ones that won’t damage or harm anything, except for the microbes causing the bad odors.